Wall Street drifts in mixed trading as gold and silver prices bounce back

-NEW YORK (AP) — The U.S. stock market is holding relatively steady on Tuesday, while gold and silver bounce back from their latest sell-off.
+NEW YORK (AP) — The U.S. stock market is drifting through mixed trading on Tuesday, while gold and silver bounce back from their latest sell-off.

-The S&P 500 rose 0.1% and was flirting with its all-time high set last week.
-The Dow Jones Industrial Average was up 207 points, or 0.4%, as of 9:40 a.m.
-Eastern time, and the Nasdaq composite was 0.1% lower.
+The S&P 500 slipped 0.3% and edged further from its all-time high set last week, even though the majority of stocks within the index rose.
+The Dow Jones Industrial Average was up 45 points, or 0.1%, as of 11 a.m.
+Eastern time, and the Nasdaq composite was 0.8% lower.

-Palantir Technologies helped lead the way and climbed 7.5% after reporting bigger profit and revenue for the latest quarter than analysts expected.
-Its forecast for 61% growth in revenue this year also topped analysts’ expectations, as CEO Alex Karp crowed that his company is unique and that “these numbers prove it.”
+Several influential Big Tech stocks weighed on the market, including drops of 2.6% for Nvidia and 2.3% for Microsoft.
+They helped drown out a 4.2% climb for Palantir Technologies, which reported bigger profit for the latest quarter than analysts expected.
+Its forecast for 61% growth in revenue this year also topped analysts’ expectations.

-The better-than-expected performance helped calm some of the worries in the market that AI customers may not get as big a payoff for their investments as they expected.
-Such concerns have been weighing on AI stocks after they shot to records because of the frenzy underway in AI tech.

-The strengthened optimism helped South Korea’s Kospi surge 6.8% for its best day since the wild days of the COVID crash and recovery in early 2020.
-Just a day earlier, it had tumbled 5.3% from its record for its worst day in almost 10 months.
-The Kospi is home to many tech stocks, including Samsung Electronics, which surged 11.4%.

 But those rallies suddenly gave out last week, and gold’s price dropped from close to $5,600 to less than $4,500 on Monday.
 Silver plunged 31.4% on Friday alone.

 Many traders say expectations that President Donald Trump’s nominee to lead the Federal Reserve will keep interest rates high to fight inflation were what turned the momentum initially, though some disagree.
-Most agree that simple gravity then took over.
+Most agree that simple gravity took over afterward.

 After gold and silver prices had shot up so much, so quickly, they were bound to fall back at some point, particularly with so many investors piling in to use gold as a way to bet on continued weakness for the U.S. dollar.